eeddy/Momo-Unity/README.md

 # Momo-Unity
-This is the momo game built on the unity platform.
+This is the momo game built on the Unity platform.